polyaxon/polyaxon/docs/templates/customization/replication.md

 ## Resources' limit

-By default Polyaxon does not set the limit on the resources for the core components it deploys, in order to enable the resources limits, your config yaml file should include:
+By default Polyaxon does not set limits on the resources for the core components it deploys, in order to enable the resources limits, your config yaml file should include:

 ```yaml
 limitResources: True
 ```

-This will force the Polyaxon to set the resources limits on all services if they limits subsections.
+This will force the Polyaxon to set the resources limits on all services if they include the limits subsections.